Standard Test Method for Fuel Injector Shear Stability Test (FISST) for Polymer Containing Fluids

 1.2.1 Exception—PSI is mentioned in parentheses for instruments that have only PSI gauges.
 Horsepower, HP, is listed in parentheses since the motor labels display this value.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 Specific precautionary statements are given in Section 7.

 General Information